History of Generative AI: A Brief Overview

 Modern Generative AI (2010s - Present)

-2010s was the modern era of generative AI, with breakthroughs like virtual assistants, Generative Adversarial Networks (GANs) and introduction of transformative technologies like OpenAI’s ChatGPT.
-This decade has seen unprecedented growth in generative AI capabilities and applications, with models that can now generate text, images and even audio that are indistinguishable from human created content.
+2010s was the modern era of generative AI, with breakthroughs like virtual assistants, Generative Adversarial Networks (GANs), and the introduction of transformative technologies like OpenAI’s ChatGPT.
+Generative AI's potential to transform industries and workflows is now widely recognized, driving innovation and automation across sectors.

 Virtual Assistants and Chatbots